Transitional Conditional Independence: Transitional Conditional Independence

-The heuristic of why we automatically declare independence from $T$ as well is that we do \emph{not} require $Z$ to be in some sense ``orthogonal'' to or ``functionally independent'' of $T$, like other notion of conditional independence require. $Z$ can be a direct function of $T$.
-In this way, i.e.\ by carefully exploiting the interplay between the second and third argument of $\Indep_\Kk$, we can re-introduce dependence on $T$ through $Z$.
-This is what makes the (asymmetric) notion of transitional conditional independence so flexible. \end{Rem}
+So independence from $\Yk$ automatically comes with independence from the input $\Tk$.
+The reason we can afford this is that we do \emph{not} require the conditioning variable $\Zk$ to be ``orthogonal'' to, or ``functionally independent'' of, $\Tk$, as other notions of extended conditional independence do.
+On the contrary, $Z$ may be a direct function of $T$.
+Dependence on $T$ is thus not forbidden; it is re-introduced through the third argument.
+It is this interplay between the second and the third argument of $\Indep_\Kk$ that makes the asymmetric notion flexible, and \Cref{rem:Q-no-T} below explains what the two arguments do differently. \end{Rem}

+\begin{Rem}[Why $\Qk$ does not depend on $T$] The kernel $\Qk(X|Z)$ in \Cref{def:transitional_conditional_independence} is a Markov kernel on $\Zcal$ alone: it is \emph{not} allowed to depend on $t \in \Tcal$.
+This is deliberate, and it is where the whole content of the notion sits.
+To see the difference, consider a Markov kernel $\Kk(X,Y,Z|T)$ that factorizes as

+i.e.\ $X$ and $Y$ are conditionally independent given $Z$ \emph{and} $T$, in the ordinary sense, for every fixed $t$ separately.
+This is in general \emph{weaker} than $\Xk \Indep_\Kk \Yk \given \Zk$, which demands one single kernel $\Qk(X|Z)$ serving all $t$ at once.
+Both statements are expressible in our language, and it is the third argument that distinguishes them: